William has always known he wanted to own a business. As a kid, he would run different businesses out of his bedroom.

-Since then, William has become a serial entrepreneur; he has owned a bar and restaurant, a health food store, a smoke shop, multiple convenience stores, he has been a landlord that owned property, and even started Grit City Magazine.
+Since then, William has become a serial entrepreneur; he has owned a bar and restaurant, a health food store, a smoke shop, and multiple convenience stores; a landlord and real estate investor and even co-founded Grit City Magazine.

 The Day That Changed His Life